AFNI program: afni

 in your message board posting, as well as any other information needed to

 reproduce the problem.
-Just saying 'program X crashed, what's the issue?'
+Just saying 'program X crashed, what's the problem?'

 is not helpful at all!
-In all message board postings, detail is relevant.
+In all message board postings, detail and context

 * Also, be sure your AFNI distribution is up-to-date.
 You can check the date